 this within an arrow function is defined with a “lexical scope” whereas

-this within a “normal” function, by which I mean a function defined with the
+this within a “normal” function, or a function defined with the

 functionkeyword, is defined with a “dynamic scope”.

 this has already been determined when the function is written while a “normal” function’s

 this will be determined only when the function is executed.

 (for more precise explanations, you might want to check this SO post)

 Let’s look at the following program to make this point clearer.

 Here, we are trying to output people’s names along with their random greetings by referencing the relevant method and object (i.e. the

 greetings array) from within the callback function for the

 forEach method.
 You may also notice how the object’s methods can be defined without the